JonathanBowker/conversation-marketing/docs/part2/launching.md

 ---
-title: Launching Your Conversational Engine – From Plan to Performance
+title: Launching Your Conversation Engine – From Plan to Performance
 description: A practical guide to launching your conversation marketing system — from setting KPIs and training teams to promoting entry points and optimising early flows.
 keywords:
   - conversation marketing launch